Horizontal or Vertical Lines on HP Laptop Screen

 Restart your computer.

-Solution 4: Run Display Quality Troubleshooter
+Method 4: Run Display Quality Troubleshooter

 Sometimes, the horizontal or vertical lines on the screen may be due to an outdated or malfunctioning graphics driver.
 To solve this issue, you can run a display quality troubleshooter.
 This tool helps you determine if incorrect settings or outdated drivers cause certain issues.
 To use it, follow these steps: